SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.1.md

 <!-- MR 10.4.0 - FR 10.3.1 -->

 A number of enhancements have been made to the parameter relationship feature.
 When you hover over a light bulb icon in the top-right corner of a trend graph, a tooltip will now appear.
-This tooltip will suggest you add a number of related parameters and will indicate that the parameter relationship feature is still in preview.
+This tooltip will suggest you add a number of related parameters.
 Also, when you open a histogram, no light bulb icon will be displayed anymore as parameter relationships are not really relevant when viewing histograms.

 #### DataMiner Cube - Visual Overview: Preset specified in a Spectrum Analysis component would incorrectly not be loaded [ID_34833]